Undergraduate Program

 1.4.
 Program Educational Objectives

-For the graduates of the Bachelor of Engineering in BME (BE-BME) program, the School aims towards three program educational objectives:
+For the graduates of the Engineer in Biomedical Engineering in BME (EBME-BME) program, the School aims towards three program educational objectives:

 • Be successful in solving problems in a quantitative and systematic fashion, based on biomedical engineering knowledge and multidisciplinary perspectives;